Ewen McQueen: Social commentary

 McQueen has had a number of articles published on economics and social values issues in newspapers across New Zealand including The New Zealand Herald, The Christchurch Press and The Taranaki Daily News and Otago Daily Times.
-McQueen has a blog site 'renewnz.'
-Ewen McQueen authored a book entitled 'One Sun in the Sky' which argues 19th century Maori did not expect co-governance to result from The Treaty of Waitangi and Te Tiriti validly ceded sovereignty to the Crown.
+He has a blog site, 'renewnz'.
+McQueen authored a book entitled One Sun in the Sky, which argues 19th century Maori did not expect co-governance to result from the Treaty of Waitangi, and Te Tiriti validly ceded sovereignty to the Crown.